ml-jku/hyper-dti/README.md

 $ pip3 install git+https://github.com/ml-jku/hyper-dti
 ```

-After installation, the HyperPCM model can be used by supplying the choise of drug_encoder (CDDD or MolBert) and target_encoder (SeqVec, UniRep, ProtBert, ProtT5, or ESM1b) as well as remaining arguments.
+After installation, the HyperPCM model can be used by supplying the choice of drug_encoder (CDDD or MolBert) and target_encoder (SeqVec, UniRep, ProtBert, ProtT5, or ESM1b) as well as remaining arguments.
 If the context module should be used a memory, i.e. context, should also be provided.

 ```python
 from hyper_dti.models.hyper_pcm import HyperPCM